shailendrakumaromkar/XBorgTestAssignment/README.md

 **Positive**

-1. Pass all params valid value, in proper format, in proper length
+1. Pass all params with valid value, in proper format and proper length
 2. Verify the registration log message "Registering new user with address"
-3. Verify it returns created user
+3. Verify it returns the created user

 **Negative**